-- (b) Draw box plots to visually compare television-viewing times for the 3 strata. - (c) Estimate the average television-viewing time, in hours per week, for (i) all households in the county, and for (ii) all households in town B. In both cases place a bound on the error of estimation. - (d) Estimate the total number of hours each week that households in the county view television.
-Place a bound on the error of estimation. - (e) The families in town A tended to be younger and have more children at home than those of town B. Is there a significant difference between average television-viewing time for families in these two towns?
+(b) Draw box plots to visually compare television-viewing times for the 3 regions.

+(c) By constructing appropriate confidence intervals, estimate the average television-viewing time, in hours per week, for (i) all households in the county, for (ii) all households in town A, for (iii) all households in town B, and for (iv) all rural households.

+(d) The families in town A tended to be younger and have more children at home than those of town B. Is there a significant difference between average television-viewing time for families in these two towns?